guruguhangunaratnam/retrogreen/README.md

 # Retro Green Colorscheme for NVIM

 A retro green color palette for nvim.
 Integrates with nvim-tree and other plugins.
-Based on the poimandres color scheme plugin.

 ## Installation